jaatallant/git_portfolio/readme.txt

-This is to initialize this repo :D
+Welcome to Alex Tallant's portfolio on GitHub!

+This repository is organized by coding language and then by project.